Septh/ts-run/.github/README.md

 import { something } from './utilities.ts'
 ```

-Contrary to the TypeScript compiler or other tools like `ts-node`, `tsx` or `tsimp`, `ts-run` will *not* try and find a corresponding `.ts` file if you use a `.js` specifier.
-See the [authoring section](#authoring-your-scripts) for details on how to enable .ts extension imports.
+Contrary to the TypeScript compiler, `ts-run` will *not* try and find a corresponding `.ts` file if you use a `.js` specifier.
+See the [authoring section](#authoring-your-scripts) for details on how to enable `.ts` extension imports.

 ### Type-only imports and exports
-It is generally better to be explicit about type-only imports and exports by using TypeScript's `import type ...`, `import { type ...}` and `export type ...` syntax.
+I find it generally better to be explicit about type-only imports and exports by using TypeScript's `import type ...`, `import { type ...}` and `export type ...` syntax.

->New in 1.2.3:<br>However, because not everyone is willing to type the extra characters, `ts-run` will now automatically remove type-only imports and exports. (see [Sucrase documentation](https://github.com/alangpierce/sucrase#transforms) for more info).
+However, because not everyone is willing to type the extra characters, `ts-run` version 1.2.3 and later will transparently ignore type-only imports and exports.

-### ESM vs CommonJS
-`ts-run`'s sole role is to transpile TypeScript code to JavaScript code, no more, no less.
-It does not try to convert scripts from CommonJS to ESM or vice-versa, it does not try to optimize or minify your code and it does not downlevel nor polyfill JavaScript.

-So:
-- when Node expects an ES module, `ts-run` essentially only removes all type annotations from TypeScript.
-- when Node expects a CommonJS module, `ts-run` additionnaly transforms TypeScript's `import` statements (but not `import()` expressions!) into `require()` calls.

-AND.
-THAT'S. ALL.

-What this means in particular is, that if you try to use ESM features (i.e., things like top-level await or `import.meta.url`) in a CommonJS context, your script will crash exactly the same way a plain JavaScript script would crash in the same situation.

-Conversely, CommonJS features (i.e., things like `__dirname` or `require()`) do not exist in an ESM context and `ts-run` will not make them magically available.

-> If you are not familiar with CommonJS and ESM modules and when NodeJS expects one format or the other, Node's documentation has [a comprehensive guide about modules](https://nodejs.org/docs/latest-v20.x/api/esm.html).
+### Path substitutions
+TypeScript's module resolution specificities are not handled.
+As far as `ts-run` is concerned, it is like if `moduleResolution` was always set to `Node16`.

 ## Authoring your scripts
-For the reasons stated above, `ts-run` does not need (and in fact, does not even look for) a `tsconfig.json` file.
+As stated above, `ts-run` does not need (and in fact, does not even look for) a `tsconfig.json` file.
 The same is not true however for the TypeScript Language Server that your IntelliSense-aware editor relies on.
 You'll find the following `tsconfig.json` useful to get the right warnings and errors reports in your IDE:

 ```jsonc
 {